e-choness/unity-architectures-patterns/README.md

 ## Start

-A light-weight example of dependency injection using [Provide] and [Inject] attributes.
+A light-weight example of dependency injection using `[Provide]` and `[Inject]` attributes.
+The system relies on the[ attributes and reflection](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/) in .NET System.

 ### Scripts Contents

 Attributes

 - `ProvideAttribute` Providing dependencies.
+Any instances marked as `[Provide]` attribute, it is expected to be supplied with an instance of dependency.
 - `InjectAttribute` Injecting dependencies.
+Any field or method marked as `[Inject]` attribute can expect to have the dependency satisfied by the system.

 Services